SIUE-ITS/cluster-docs/docs/user_guides/data_management/manage_files_command_line.md

 ```

 ### Backing up files
-Although the `/home` and `/project` file systems have some file recovery capabilities, we encourage you to also back up your files elsewhere.
+The `/home`, `/project`, and `/bulk` file systems do not file recovery capabilities, we encourage you to back up your files elsewhere.
 There are a few different backup locations to consider:

 - Local storage (e.g., external drive)
 - Cloud storage